capensis/canopsis/doc/TRs.rst

 Data schema
 ===========

 In order for you to understand what is needed to display table, here is the data schema with explanations.
 All needed informations are described in it.
 If it's not clear, feel free to contact us.

 You have to know that data are provided by an adapter which relies on a webservice.
-In order to use only frontend concepts, we provide 1 dataset (in floder `datasets`) which can be loaded by the adapter.
+In order to use only frontend concepts, we provide 1 dataset (in folder `datasets`) which can be loaded by the adapter.

 .. code-block::

   return this.ajax('/static/canopsis/brick-alarms/datasets/ds1.json', 'GET', {data: ""});

 These data are already available in the alamrs controller. the "fetchData" method of the controller get these data.